Do Motorcycle Helmets Expire If Not Used? 7 Interesting Points That Answer This Question

 Q: How Long Does an Unused Helmet Last?

-An unused helmet can last for more than 20 years and even longer, preferably if it’s stored in a helmet bag and kept away from sunlight and moisture.
+An unused helmet can last for more than 20 years, or even longer, if it’s stored in a helmet bag and kept away from sunlight and moisture.

 Information for this article was partially sourced and researched from the following authoritative government, educational, and nonprofit organizations: